Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson3.md

 >> The `payable` keyword allows a function to receive Ether.
 It `enables the function to accept and handle incoming Ether transactions`, which is crucial for smart contracts involving payments.

-2. 📕 Explain how the require statement works in Solidity and what prevents.
+2. 📕 Explain how the `require` statement works in Solidity and what prevents.
+- Answer:

+>> The `require` statement in Solidity is used to validate conditions in smart contracts.
+If the condition is not met, it reverts the transaction, prevents further execution, and optionally returns an error message.
+This helps prevent errors, invalid operations, and security issues.

 3. 📕 What's the difference between Wei, Gwei and Ether?
 4. 🧑‍💻 Create a tinyTip function that requires the user to send less than 1 Gwei.